Systerr/evm-bridge/relayer/README.md

 ## Prerequisites

-- Node.js 24+ (for `loadEnvFile` support an typescript support out of the box without compilers)
+- Node.js 24+ (for `loadEnvFile` support and TypeScript support out of the box without compilers)
 - Access to RPC endpoints for both chains
 - Private key for the relayer wallet (must be registered as relayer on Chain B)
 - Sufficient balance on Chain B for gas fees